on July 12, 2021 (last modified on July 8, 2022) • 15 minute read

 According to Rei, dynamic ads also work well for retargeting campaigns.
 “Dynamic ads allow you to attract customers who have visited your page.
 This ad is great for converting sales as you can reach out to hesitant customers and bring them back to your store,” Rei concludes.

 PupDigital’s Daniella Pozzolungo also recommends dynamic ads for retargeting.
 “Dynamic remarketing ads show relevant products to your audience based on what they’ve viewed in your store.
 They are extremely effective as they are shown to people who have shown an active interest in your store or products,” Pozzolungo says.
+Keep an eye on how much sales your ads generate at any given time using this ecommerce sales dashboard.

 Looking for ways to visualize your most important metrics from Facebook ads?
 Watch the video below to learn how to set up and track Facebook ads ROAS alongside other important metrics and effectively measure the success of your campaigns.